Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Causes of Winter Seasonal Depression

 Scientists are still trying to understand the complexities of mood changes over the winter months.
 They haven’t been able to pinpoint one distinct cause, but there are some biological explanations that they’ve been able to uncover.
-Blaming it all on the lack of sunshine may seem overly simple, but natural light exposure does play a huge role.
+Blaming it all on the lack of sunshine may seem overly simple, but natural light exposure does play a significant role.

 If you’ve ever taken an antidepressant, you may have heard the term “SSRI”.
 This stands for “Selective Serotonin Reuptake Inhibitors”.
 These medications work by increasing the amount of serotonin in the brain, thus helping to balance mood.